Befudddled by the terms that writers and publishers use? Here is a glossary of writing terms and definitions to help you navigate the lingo.

 Subplot.
 A secondary plot that contrasts with the main plot or is enfolded within the main plot.

 Synopsis.
-A summary of a book’s plot, usually two to three pages long.
+A summary of a book or a screenplay’s plot, usually two to three pages long.

 Theme.
 The general topic of a work.